 Full List of Men’s Work Boot Brands Made in the USA

-Carolina has a lineup of work boots with one primary attribute in mind: toughness.
+Carolina has a lineup of domestically-made work boots with one primary attribute in mind: toughness.
 They even say it themselves all over their website: “Just.
 Plain.
 Tough.”
-Their Steel Toe Loggers Boot is no exception.
-Each boot has a supportive steel shank (located in the arch of the shoe) and steel toe.
-The outer material and high top is designed to be super supportive, and they don’t overload them with too much material so the boot stays lightweight.
-Ironically, despite the brand name, their headquarters is in Pennsylvania, which is the same place where they manufacture each and every pair of their boots.
+Ironically, despite the brand name, their headquarters is in Pennsylvania, which is the same place where they manufacture their domestic boots.
+Keep in mind, not every pair of Carolina Boots is made in the USA, but they are easy to find on their website.

 Waterproof and insulated, the Chippewa Logger Boot is made for anyone who works in a cold, damp environment.
 Chippewa developed a proprietary technology that they call Chip-A-Tex, which is a waterproof, but breathable membrane around the boot.
 Water is shut out, but air can still pass through.
 The inside of the boot is lined with Dri-Lex, a “moisture management” system of lining that makes the boot breathable on the inside and quick to dry.
 They also have insulation in there for when the weather gets cold.